akibkhan1/Bangla-ALPR/README.md

 work_env/Scripts/activate
 ```
 Make sure the path is selected properly.
 I am using VS Code.
 So I can check the
-settings.json file inside .vscode directory.
+`settings.json` file inside `/.vscode` directory.
 If the path is correct, your
 virtual environment should be running.

 Use the following command to download the necessary dependencies: